SamDel/ChromeCast-Desktop-Audio-Streamer/README.md

 After running setup.exe you can run the installed program from `C:\Program Files (x86)\Desktop Audio Streamer\Desktop Audio Streamer\ChromeCast.Desktop.AudioStreamer.exe`.
 - On the first run Windows will ask you to configure the firewall and this must be enabled for your home-network type (public or private) for audio to play.
 - If the application doesn't find your devices please read [troubleshooting](https://github.com/SamDel/ChromeCast-Desktop-Audio-Streamer/wiki#troubleshooting).
+- This tool can't be used to synchronize video on your desktop with audio on your devices.
+There's always a lag because of audio buffers on the devices and in the application.

 Please read the [wiki](https://github.com/SamDel/ChromeCast-Desktop-Audio-Streamer/wiki) page for further information, and the [developers](https://github.com/SamDel/ChromeCast-Desktop-Audio-Streamer/wiki/Developers) page to get it to work in Visual Studio.